Boulder Junction Paddling Guide

 An upcoming paddling event

 Every spring, Boulder Junction hosts a paddle-bike-run event called the White Deer Triathlon.
-The next triathlon will take place May 18, 2019 with registration opening Oct.
-1. Join us in 2019!
+Join us for the fun!

 Need some paddling inspiration?
 Here’s a video that shows a bit of what it’s like to kayak in Boulder Junction.